elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_02.md

 ```
 ````

+Notice the extra lines that begin with triple backticks, which separate the prose from the code.
 We shall call any R code, together with the preceding line (triple backticks and `{r}`) and succeeding line (triple backticks) a *code chunk*.
 Code chunks will be an important concept throughout.

 ### Self-contained file
 What you have seen above is just a snippet.
 A self-contained file will look like this: